ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

-## Package overview
+## Module overview

-This package provides the functionality required to access and manipulate data stored in a MySQL database.
+This module provides the functionality required to access and manipulate data stored in a MySQL database.

 ### Endpoint